stormpath/stormpath-passport-express-sample/README.md

 [Stormpath](http://stormpath.com/) is a User Management API that reduces development time for any application with scalable user infrastructure.

 **NOTE**: Passport.js is purely for authentication (i.e. checking that someone's username and password is valid, or getting their identity from a social provider).
 It is not designed for handling user registrations, manage password resets, or implement email verification workflows, etc.  In turn, our Passport integration only automates authentication.
+If you need to do more, like password reset, you'll need to also use the [Stormpath Node SDK](https://docs.stormpath.com/nodejs/api/home).

-To automate more than just authentication, check out our [express-stormpath](https://docs.stormpath.com/nodejs/express/) library instead.
+For a more seamless and automated experience, check out our [express-stormpath](https://docs.stormpath.com/nodejs/express/) library instead.
 It provides a full suite of user management features for your Express-based web application:

 * Create, register and authenticate users.
 * Store custom user data with each account.